Consent Journey — API Guide 6 min read

 |---|---|---|

-GET /auth | LFI → API Hub | Initiate the authorization interaction |
+GET/auth | LFI → API Hub | Initiate the authorization interaction |

-GET /consents/{consentId} | LFI → API Hub | Retrieve the full consent details |
+GET/consents/{consentId} | LFI → API Hub | Retrieve the full consent details |

-PATCH /consents/{consentId} | LFI → API Hub | Update consent status, PSU identifiers, and account IDs |
+PATCH/consents/{consentId} | LFI → API Hub | Update consent status, end user identifiers, and account IDs |

-POST /auth/{interactionId}/doConfirm | LFI → API Hub | Complete the authorization interaction and redirect back to TPP successfully |
+POST/auth/{interactionId}/doConfirm | LFI → API Hub | Complete the authorization interaction and redirect back to TPP successfully |

-POST /auth/{interactionId}/doFail | LFI → API Hub | Complete the authorization interaction and redirect back to TPP with a failure |
+POST/auth/{interactionId}/doFail | LFI → API Hub | Complete the authorization interaction and redirect back to TPP with a failure |

 Step 1 — TPP creates the consent via /par

-The consent journey begins when a TPP sends a Pushed Authorization Request (POST /par) to the API Hub.
+The consent journey begins when a TPP sends a Pushed Authorization Request (POST/par) to the API Hub.
 The TPP embeds the consent definition inside a signed Request JWT.
-See the TPP Consent API Guide for the TPP's API Guide and POST /par for the full /par request structure.
+See the TPP Consent API Guide for the TPP's API Guide and POST/par for the full /par request structure.

 At this point your LFI systems are not yet involved — the API Hub receives the request and begins processing the consent.